elszon/golang-regroup-imports/README.md

 * `regroupImports.onSave`: automatically group imports on save.
 Default value is `true`.
 * `regroupImports.organization`: organization prefix.
 Default value is empty string.
+* `regroupImports.organizationOnly`: one group for organization that contains all modules prefixed with `organization`.
+Default value is `false`.